GIScience/gis-training-resource-center/content/Module_4/en_health_map_design.md

 ::::{dropdown} Open data-defined override to adjust colour based on operational status (Video)

-### Open data-defined override to adjust colour based on operational status
+### Open data-defined override to adjust colour based on operational status <a id="open-data-defined-override-to-adjust-colour-based-on-operational-status"></a>

 1. Select your hospital layer (the filtered `Malawi_health_facilities_raw`).
 2. Right-click the layer → **Properties…** → **Symbology**.